 The offering Ordinary shares offered by us 5,263,158 ordinary shares.
 Option to purchase additional ordinary shares We have granted the underwriters an option for a period of 30 days after the date of this prospectus to purchase up to 789,473 additional ordinary shares.
-Ordinary shares to be outstanding after this offering 30,995,204 ordinary shares (or 31,784,677 ordinary shares if the underwriters exercise their option to purchase additional ordinary shares in full).
-Use of proceeds We expect to receive net proceeds from this offering of approximately \$98.1 million, after deducting underwriting discounts and commissions and offering expenses payable by us.
+Ordinary shares to be outstanding after this offering 30,995,204 ordinary shares (or $31,784,677$ ordinary shares if the underwriters exercise their option to purchase additional ordinary shares in full).
+Use of proceeds We estimate that the net proceeds to us from this offering will be approximately \$88.3 million, assuming an initial public offering price of \$19.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 The principal purposes of this offering are to obtain additional working capital and to create a public market for our ordinary shares.
 We intend to use the net proceeds from this offering for working capital, to fund growth and for other general corporate purposes.
 See "Use of proceeds."
 Dividend policy We do not currently intend to pay cash dividends on our ordinary shares for the foreseeable future.
 However, if we do pay a cash dividend on our ordinary shares in the future, we will pay such dividend out of our profits (subject to solvency requirements) as permitted under the laws of Israel.
 Our board of directors has complete discretion regarding the declaration and payment of dividends.
 See "Dividend policy."
 Risk factors See "Risk factors" and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our ordinary shares.
-Listing We have been approved to list our ordinary shares on the New York Stock Exchange under the symbol "FVRR."
+Listing We intend to apply to list our ordinary shares on under the symbol "FVRR."